dnif-archive/DigiVigi/README.md

 _____

-Process 2: Refer Issue #1
+PROCESS 2: Refer Issue #1

 Stage 1:
 - Select & understand data-set from a domain of interest.
 Dataset has to be dynamic this time.
 Meaning it can update over a period of min(s), hour(s), day(s), week(s) ...
 This selection should be careful as in later stage this might count when it comes down to your machines processing speed (CPU, RAM, Disk Space) Check out the pre-requisites on https://dnif.it/docs/guides/getting-started/prerequisites.html